R&D relief

 The UK is recognised as a world-leading force in innovation, scientific research, and technological development.

-One key element of this support is the continuation and enhancement of significant tax incentives intended to provide financial assistance to companies seeking to invest in innovation.
+One key element of this support is the continuation of significant tax incentives intended to provide financial assistance to companies seeking to invest in innovation.
 These tax incentives are provided through the means of tax credits which can provide a vital boost to cash flow and help claimant companies further fund their research and development activities.

 What is often overlooked is that R&D tax credits may be claimed by a broad spectrum of companies and not those immediately in science or technology sectors.
 For example, we have assisted clients from sectors including manufacturing, engineering, construction, IT, agriculture, breweries, retail and even scrap metal merchants – as well as clients operating in ‘white coat’ bio and ‘bleeding edge’ computer science sectors.